 - What is the type of project?
 Are the personas going to be used internally by the design team or externally by the client stakeholders?

-- Are we creating personas to represent a target audience for a new service?
-Or are we modelling the behaviours of existing customers within a current service?
+- Are we creating personas to represent a target audience for a new product / service?
+Or are we modelling the behaviours of existing customers within a current product / service?

 - What do we specifically need to know about the customers to inform the design outputs?
-Who do we need to speak to, to obtain the information we need?
+Who do we need to interview to get relevant information?

-- Which methods are best suited to obtain this information — interviews vs surveys, diary studies vs guerrilla research?
+- Which methods are best suited to obtain this information — interviews vs surveys, diary studies vs guerrilla research, etc. ?

-These are guides that we’re continuously updating with our learnings from each project.
 The main thing to keep in mind is that personas or behavioural archetypes are a decision-guiding tool and as such, they need to be tailored to each project at hand.
-We’ll continue to update on new approaches and sharing how we put the real customer in the room with the decision makers.